coder4cbus/class_notes-1/homework_and_challenges/Homework_Manifest.md

 ###**Due 10/124/16**

+- Finish building the [Pizza Shop](https://github.com/tts-fall-2016-code-immersion/class_notes/blob/master/rails/intro_to_rails.md) App
+	- Push to github
+	- send in link to repo on slack

 - Study your part of the Model View Controller Architecture
 	- Be ready to present with your team at the beginning of next class
 	- Team 1 - Describe what happens when a Tweet is posted